-- There is an enterprise version called Shopify Plus, which allows a higher degree of customization, amongst other benefits.
+- Shopify Plus, the enterprise version, allows a higher degree of customization among other benefits.

-- Shopify plans are affordable for most store owners, starting at just $29 per month.
+- Shopify pricing plans are affordable for most store owners, starting at just $29 per month for the basic plan.

 - Shopify has a large affiliate program, where affiliates can earn an average of $58 for each user who signs up for a paid plan.

 - Shopify has a large database of Shopify experts who provide marketing tasks including Shopify SEO services.

 - In October 2018, Shopify opened its first brick-and-mortar storefront in Los Angeles.

 How big is global ecommerce and what are a few of the main trends?

 Shopify recently provided some interesting statistics to help us see where things are heading: